 Roving Robert wanted more and asked his brother Drogo for a castle and a fief, so Drogo gave Robert command of the fortress at Scribla.
 Later Robert moved on to the castle of San Marco Argentano and married his first wife, Alberada De Macon known in Italy as Alberada of Buonalbergo.
 She was the daughter of Reginald I, Count of Burgundy and Macon, Baron Buonalbergo whose wife was Alice of Normandy.
 Robert Guiscard soon rose to distinction!
 The Lombards turned against their erstwhile Italian allies and Pope Leo IX determined to expel the Norman freebooters but he was defeated by them.

 Guiscard became Count of Apulia in 1057 and with his younger brother Roger carried on the conquest of Apulia, Calabria and Sicily.

-So now back to the Heraldy at the top of the page.
-It is identical to the Percy charge being five fusils in fess albeit the tinctures are differ to that of William de Percy.
-The de Hautevilles were near neighbours of the de Percy family and there is evidence to suggest that they were interelated.
+So, now back to the Heraldry at the top of the page.
+It is identical to the Percy charge being five fusils in fess albeit the tinctures differ to that of William de Percy.
+The de Hautevilles were near neighbours of the de Percy family and there is evidence to suggest that they were interrelated.
 I have created another page with a revision of the the origin of the Percy family which will explain this further.
-In summary the Hauteville and de Percy families share the same family origins so it would be natural for Robert Guiscard de Hauteville to use his family colours to express his power.
+In summary the Hauteville and de Percy families share similar origins so it would be natural for Robert Guiscard de Hauteville to use his family colours to express his power.